mmmbacon/mmmbacon/README.md

-My name is Brandon, I like front-end development and server side programming.
+My name is Brandon, I do front-end web development and server side programming.
 My tools of choice are Node, Express, MongoDB and React.